FortiFlex Workshop

 Postman Import Collection

-• All variables used in the collection are stored at the highest level of the Collection.
+• All variables used in the collection are stored at the highest level of the Collection (rather than in a seperate environment file)

 • Click on Collection Title in the left sidebar, then click on the Variables tab

-• client_id for authentication (only used to override the automated client_id in the script)
+client_idfor authentication (only used to override the automated client_id in the script)auto-set (overridable)

-• access_token, and expires_as for storing Bearer tokens returned from authentication request for each client_id/request
+access_tokenstores Bearer token returned from authentication request for each client_id/requestauto-set

 Postman Collection Variables